bobek/ipf_docs/docs/index.md

 For full documentation visit [mkdocs.org](https://www.mkdocs.org).

-added to a new version
+ - added to a new version
+ - just another update

 ## Commands